 According to the Navigation Act, the court may order counter-security.
-However, it could be satisfied with a guarantee issued by a local insurer.
+As a common practice, courts request a counter-security of 30% of the amount claimed which could be satisfied with a surety bond.

 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?